 Alma Mater: Concordia University, Nebraska

-In five seasons as head coach, Beisel has led his programs to considerable heights.
-Most recently, the Bulldog women's track program swept 2021 GPAC indoor and outdoor titles and placed third in the NAIA in both indoor and outdoor behind national champions in Rachel Battershell, Josie Puelz and Elizabeth Stottlemyre.
-Beisel is now a six-time GPAC Coach of the Year (seven times for track and once for cross country) and a six-time NAIA Midwest Region Women's Track & Field Coach of the Year (as selected by the USTFCCCA).
-The women's track and field program has won five-straight GPAC titles while the 2019 women's cross country team broke through with a conference title and 12th-place national claim.
+In six seasons as head coach, Beisel has led his programs to considerable heights.
+Most recently, the Bulldog women's track program swept 2022 GPAC indoor and outdoor titles and placed third in the NAIA in indoor and fourth in outdoor with the help of pole vault national champion Josie Puelz.
+Beisel is now an eight-time GPAC Coach of the Year (seven times for track and once for cross country) and a six-time NAIA Midwest Region Women's Track & Field Coach of the Year (as selected by the USTFCCCA).
+The women's track and field program has won seven-straight GPAC titles while the 2019 women's cross country team broke through with a conference title and 12th-place national claim.
 Meanwhile, the Concordia men also placed as the 2019 GPAC indoor runners up.
 Other recent accomplishments on the men's side have included national place finishes of ninth at the 2019 NAIA indoor championships and 12th at the 2021 NAIA indoor championships.
 The women's track program will enter 2023 with an active streak of placing in the top five of six national meets in a row.